 All our products have a minimum 12 months warranty cover, All warranties are a "return to base warranty", in the unlikely event you experience a problem with your product please return it with a copy of your sales invoice to us at: Battery Specialist NW Ltd, Battery House, 244 Derby Rd, Bootle, Liverpool, L20 8LJ for testing.
 When returning batteries please make sure they are properly packaged in a suitable box with packing for protection while in transit, we will not be held responsible for any damaged caused to items not packed by us.
 If your item is found to have a manufacturing fault a replacement will be issued, if the item is no longer available a item of similar specification will be offered.
-It is important to have your product tested before returning it to us to avoid any unnecessary charges, we will not accept the following as warranty claims.
+Please make sure there is no drain on the battery such as interior lights and dashboard signals staying on, It is important to have your product tested before returning it to us to avoid any unnecessary charges, we will not accept the following as warranty claims.

 Sulphation - If a battery is allowed to stand in a discharged state for an excessive amount of time, a chemical reaction takes place, which can permanently impair performance- this is sulphation.
 Sulphation can be seen as a fine white/grey coating on the plates.
 In most cases this signifiesirreversible damage and the battery will not be serviceable.
 This damage can occur either in storage or if the battery is installed in a vehicle (or equipment) that is not used for a period of time, for example a tractor, motorcycle or boat.
 Even a car or truck that is stored with the battery connected can still damage the battery in this way.
 This is because there is a permanent drain from the clock, alarm etc. As a result the level of charge in a battery falls, and after a period of time sulphation will build up on the plates.